 - Add remaining flour, salt, water and olive oil, knead together for 5 minutes.

 - Place in lightly oiled bowl, cover and allow dough to double in size.
 About 2 hours.

 - Divide dough into 8 pieces and roll out on a lightly floured surface into 8 inch circles.

-- Place rolled dough on tiles and grill for 1 minute each side, or until dough has puffed slightly and become lightly browned.
+- Place rolled dough on tiles and grill for 1 minute each side, or until dough has puffed slightly and becomes lightly browned.
 Keep grill lid closed during cooking.

 - Place crust on pizza stone or make individual pans of foiled parchment and top with favorite toppings.
 Keep toppings in balance so all flavors are equally represented.